mtw/mtw.github.io/Pelican/content/research.rst

 `RNA Structure Prediction in 2D and 3D`_
 ----------------------------------------

-Utilizing cutting-edge computational techniques to reveal the intricate folding patterns of RNA molecules, a vital step in understanding viral behavior and designing synthetic biological systems.
+Utilizing cutting-edge computational techniques to reveal the intricate folding patterns of RNA molecules, a vital step in understanding viral behavior and designing synthetic biological systems :sup:`orenz-2016`.

 `Synthetic Biology: De-novo Design of Functional RNAs`_
 -------------------------------------------------------